-- The distribution and timetabling of school owned devices - Can users store content locally on the tablet e.g. photos? - · Can school network and connectivity sustain the use of many devices? - Is there one standard profile for everyone or can each user customise? - How are those profiles managed or swapped?
+- The distribution and timetabling of school owned devices - Can users store content locally on the tablet e.g. photos? - Can school network and connectivity sustain the use of many devices? - Is there one standard profile for everyone or can each user customise? - How are those profiles managed or swapped?

-At Johnstown Primary School, 'Teacher' and 'Pupil' user profiles are managed centrally via the use of LA's Mobile Device Management.
+At Johnstown Primary School, 'Teacher' and 'Pupil' user profiles are managed centrally via the use of Cisco's Meraki MDM online system.
 This allows the designated network managers to control the restrictions and permissions on specific mobile devices across the school.